About the Handwriting Programme:

 What we think: This pen is absolutely brilliant and just what we were looking for when we started the Speed Up! handwriting programme.
 It would be ideal for beginner handwriters too.
 We looked at other options, the cheap pens with the light up bulbs, but they were frankly rubbish, you had to press really hard and you couldn’t see the light in daylight.
 So if you want to do the job well, we’ve found the best, you can continue to get value from it by using it as a quality regular handwriting pen afterwards.

-This value pack is available in green pen or pink pen options.
-The manufacturers have changed the blue pen to a green pen for this season.
-The pink pen is in stock and can be despatched straight away, the green pen is expected in within the next two weeks and will be despatched as soon as they arrive
+This value pack is available in blue grey / green pen or pink pen options.
+The manufacturers have changed the blue pen to a blue grey/green pen for this season.